SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 # RESTful Design

-An API, short for Application Programming Interface, is a software intermediary that allows us to access third-party functionality in our applications,
+An API, short for Application Programming Interface, is a software intermediary that allows us to access third-party functionality in our applications.

 A RESTful API follows specific architectural constraints, such as abstracting the underlying third-party logic from developers.